sripragnabitra/HandwrittenDigitsRecognition/README.md

-# Handwritten Digit Recognition — Model Comparison
+# Handwritten Digit Recognition — Model Comparison and Custom Image Input

 ## Overview
 This project compares **10 different machine learning and deep learning models** for recognizing handwritten digits using the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 The goal is to evaluate and compare models based on **accuracy** and **training + prediction time** (kept around ~15 seconds per model).
+Then the custom handwritten digit can be given as test image and the most accurate model will predict the digit.

 ## Dataset
 The MNIST dataset consists of: